-3. take some surgical tape, eg 3M tape, a little longer than your mouth is wide
+3. take some surgical tape, eg 3M tape, about the length of your little finger or less

 6. breathe through your nose all night

-8. in the morning, wash your face with warm water till the tape falls off.
+7. in the morning, wash off the tape with warm water

 I would love to hear how your experiments go!

 And lastly, I should mention that sleep problems can often arise through food intolerances or other dietary factors.
 For me, chronic insomnia only cleared up after I stopped eating gluten, but it can be different for everyone.
 So do get in touch if you'd like to see if food and lifestyle approaches could support your mood and energy.